How Will Quantum Computing Affect Bitcoin Mining?

 To run Shor against Bitcoin, a machine needs many high-quality logical qubits, and that word matters.
 Physical qubits are the raw, noisy hardware; error correction bundles many physical qubits together to make one reliable logical qubit — often a hundred to a thousand physical per logical.
 Shor at cryptographic scale needs hundreds of thousands of these, held stable through millions of error-corrected steps.

 Where is the field in mid-2026?
-The best publicly reported machines have on the order of a few thousand physical qubits and only a handful of logical ones — for example around 96 logical qubits at QuEra, roughly 48 at Quantinuum, and a single demonstrated logical qubit from Google.
+The best publicly reported machines have on the order of a few thousand physical qubits and logical-qubit counts only in the tens to low hundreds at the leading labs, and a single demonstrated logical qubit from Google.
 Meanwhile the estimated hardware requirement has fallen sharply as designs improve:

 Read those numbers carefully.
 They are theoretical circuit designs and resource estimates, not demonstrations.
 No machine has broken any real key or factored a cryptographically meaningful number.
 The gap between a few thousand noisy qubits today and hundreds of thousands of stable, error-corrected ones is enormous, and keeping error correction running in real time remains genuinely hard.

 So when is Q-day?
 Honestly, nobody knows — this part is speculative and contested.
-No credible source expects a capable machine before the 2030s even under optimistic projections, and one 2026 assessment rated quantum computing at Stage 0.
+Most published expert surveys and resource estimates place a cryptographically relevant machine in the 2030s or later — though some vendor roadmaps target the very end of this decade, and all such dates are projections, not commitments.
 The government deadlines you may have heard of — NIST advising retirement of classical public-key cryptography between 2030 and 2035 — are for general IT security, not for Bitcoin.
 The direction of travel points toward feasibility; the timing is an open question.

 Why difficulty adjustment defuses any mining edge